pyf98/Traffic-Accident-Detection/frame_video_level_cnn/README.md

 ```

 ### Visualization
-This program generates and saves video-level plot of 4 video clips.
+This program generates and saves video-level plots of 4 video clips.
 Selected videos should be saved in folders 1, 2, 3, and 4 before running this script

 ```
 python Testplot.py